The Best Time Management Tips for FMGE MCQs:

 Tackle the pacing & the difficulty levels of the FMGE MCQ (The Best Time Management Tips for FMGE MCQs):

-Challenging part of the exam is the pacing through the questions with variable levels of difficulty: Take only 45 seconds to answer each question.
+- The challenging part of the exam is the pacing through the questions with variable levels of difficulty (Take only 45 seconds to answer each question).

-Don’t linger too long over a tough question → otherwise, you will have to rush through answers of the upcoming easier questions & lower your confidence (Educational researches tell us that students tend to spend the most time on questions they get wrong).
+- Don’t linger too long over a tough question → otherwise, you will have to rush through answers to the upcoming easier questions & lower your confidence (Educational researches tell us that students tend to spend the most time on questions they get wrong).